GazzaJ/CI-MS3-W3Recipes/README.md

 ##### Other

-- Dillinger was once again used to edit the markdown required for the README file.
+- Dillinger was once again used to edit the markdown required for the README.md and TESTING.md files.
 ______

 ## **Testing** <a name="testing"></a>